serverlessworkflow/specification/specification.md

 and the amount of the defined time is reached, the workflow instance should be terminated.

 The `interrupt` property defines if the currently running instance should be allowed to finish its current execution flow before it needs to be terminated.
-If set to `true`, the current instance execution should stopped immediately.
+If set to `true`, the current instance execution should stop immediately.

-The `workflowId` property defines an unique id of a sub-workflow which should be executed before the workflow instance is terminated.
+The `runBefore` property defines a name of a workflow state to be executed before workflow instance is terminated.
+States referenced by `runBefore` (as well as any other states that they transition to) must obey following rules:
+* They should not have any incoming transitions (should not be part of the main workflow control-flow logic)
+* They cannot be states marked for compensation (have their `usedForCompensation` property and set to `true`)
+* They cannot define an [start definition](#Start-Definition).
+If they do, it should be ignored
+* If it is a single state, it must define an [end definition](#End-Definition), if it transitions to other states, at last one must define it.
+* They can transition only to states are also not part of the main control flow logic (and are not marked for compensation).

+Runtime implementations should raise compile time / parsing exceptions if any of the rules mentioned above are not obeyed in the workflow definition.

 #### Function Definition